Bhaagamathie Box Office: The Anushka Shetty Starrer Strikes Gold!

 The movie held very strong on its first Monday confirming its potential of turning out to be a Super-Hit at the Box Office by the end of its full run.

-Here is collection break-up for the first weekend
+Here is collection break-up for the first weekend:

 Territory Distributor's Share